 AV node ablation.
 This procedure can also control fast heart rhythms in people with pacemakers.

 It involves applying radiofrequency energy through a long, thin tube (catheter) to destroy (ablate) the tissue around the atrioventricular (AV) node between the atria and the ventricles.
-This stops fast heart rates from reaching the ventricles and causing problems.
+This stops fast heart rhythms from reaching the ventricles and causing problems.

 - Radiofrequency ablation of atrial fibrillation.
 This procedure is similar to AV node ablation.
 However, in this case, ablation targets the tissue that triggers atrial fibrillation.
 This actually eliminates atrial fibrillation itself, rather than just preventing it from reaching the ventricles.